“EMPATHETIC” • “INSIGHTFUL” • “EMPOWERING”

 What Others Are Saying

-“Amy’s focus on growth mindset has been super helpful in establishing a positive foundation for our daughter’s learning.
+“Amy’s focus on Growth Mindset has been super helpful in establishing a positive foundation for our daughter’s learning.
 She tailors her approach to meet her where she is, and as a result, our daughter’s confidence has grown, helping her approach her math learning with a positive mindset.
 And Amy is a great communicator!
 We really appreciate how she keeps us updated and works with us along the way.”

-— Parent of an 8th-grade student
+— Parent of 8th-grade student

-“About 8 months prior to writing this, our 9 year old daughter was facing challenges with attention-span, self-confidence and executive function.
+“About 8 months prior to writing this, our 9-year-old daughter was facing challenges with attention span, self-confidence, and executive function.
 Seeing that these qualities were impacting her socially as well as academically, we were so fortunate to discover that Amy could help.
-Amy’s been able to address these challenges from a neutral yet compassionate place, and has given our daughter impressive tools to help coach herself through tough times.
+Amy’s been able to address these challenges from a neutral yet compassionate place and has given our daughter impressive tools to help coach herself through tough times.
 Without a doubt, our daughter’s emotional regulation and self-awareness have developed dramatically, allowing for profound improvement on both an academic and personal level.”

 “Amy's coaching helped me more reliably get over the hurdle of inertia that I often confront in completing my work and studies.
 I came away with tools and strategies for better planning and organizing my time, and generally a more proactive attitude towards making and executing decisions to advance my goals.”